cado-security/product-help/docs/cado/manage/updating.md

 ## Update Details for Terraform and Custom Updates

-To retrieve the latest AMI IDs and URLs for updating your Cado platform, refer to our public [update JSON](https://cado-public.s3.amazonaws.com/cado_updates_json_v2.json).
+To retrieve the latest AMI IDs and URLs for updating your / Forensic Acquisition and Investigation platform, refer to our public [update JSON](https://cado-public.s3.amazonaws.com/cado_updates_json_v2.json).

 The latest release information is listed at the bottom of the JSON file:
 ```